mirko-bianco/FidoLib/README.md

 Help is always welcome and appreciated, and I will embrace any good idea that comes this way.

-But remember that this library was born because I couldn't find around anything that was working the way I wanted, so I won't accept PRs that try to change the nature of the library, that is:
+But remember that this library was born because I couldn't find anything around that was working the way I wanted, so I won't accept PRs that try to change the nature of the library, that is:

 - Describe behaviour instead of coding it, whenever is possible.
 - User composition as much as possible and avoid class hierarchies.
 Anyone should be able to start with the library without the need to change and rewrite their own codebase.
-- Think (as a library designed) about your user (the developer).
+- Think (as a library designer) about your user (the developer).
 Clear and elegant interfaces and, if possible, one single way to achieve a result.

 If you are willing to play by the rules then let's have fun togheter.